-- The middle school uses chromebooks for all core subjects to conduct Internet research, use Google products, and to utilize different computer programs such as ALEKS. - Middle school students will be issued a school email address to be used for all school assignments.
+- Middle school students are encouraged to bring their own Chromebook or Notebook to school.
+Chromebooks are available to check out for day use. - Middle school students will be issued a school email address to be used for all school assignments.
 Only the Desert Christian Google account should be used for school work requiring online access, sharing, and online submission.